magnos-code/magnos/docs/source/install.rst

 Requirements
 ------------
-Before installing Magnos, please make sure your Python version and packages meet the requirements for
+Before installing Magnon, please make sure your Python version and packages meet the requirements for

 * Python (version 3.13 or newer)
 * `NumPy <https://numpy.org/doc/stable/index.html>`_ - for vectorised array handling (version 2.1 or newer)